rzmk/discord-palm-bot/README.md

 # 🌴 discord-palm-bot

-A [Discord](https://discord.com) bot that integrates with [LangChain](https://www.langchain.com/) to use the [PaLM 2 model](https://ai.google/discover/palm2/) through MakerSuite to provide an ongoing chat.
+A [Discord](https://discord.com) bot that integrates with [LangChain](https://www.langchain.com/) to use the Google PaLM API through MakerSuite to provide an ongoing chat.
 It utilizes artificial intelligence to generate responses and engage in conversations.

 ## Table of Contents